Palaeoproteomics

 Peptide Mass Fingerprinting (also known as ZooMS, standing for Zooarchaeology by Mass Spectrometry) is one of the two main techniques in the analysis of ancient proteins.
 The other one is shotgun proteomics.
 ZooMS is a fantastic tool for the taxonomic identification of collagenous material, in particularly bone, teeth, ivory and leather.

-Since 2021, I established a new palaeoproteomics facility in Austria.
-The Douka Lab is housed in brand new space at the University Biology Building (UBB) of the Life Sciences Faculty, at the Department of Evolutionary Anthropology of the University of Vienna.
+My commitment to democratize the method and make it available to all interesting users (from early career researchers to established professionals) and my move to University of Vienna in 2021, led to the establishment of the first palaeoproteomics facility in Austria.
+The Douka Lab is housed in brand new space at the Biology Building (UBB) of the Life Sciences Faculty, in the Department of Evolutionary Anthropology of the University of Vienna.

 We have analysed over 25,000 bone samples from most corners of the planet, from the Pacific islands to northern Europe, and from East Africa to southern Siberia.

-We are always looking for new and exciting projects!
+We are always looking for new and exciting projects and collaborations!

 Idea

-It all began in 2013.
-The idea came when my colleagues and I were working at Denisova Cave in southern Siberia.
-Intrigued by the sheer number of tiny, unidentifiable bones uncovered at the site, we wanted to know whether some humans were hidden amongst the volumes of broken animal bones.
+It all began in 2013 when working at Denisova Cave in southern Siberia.
+Intrigued by the sheer number of tiny, unidentifiable bones uncovered at the site, we wanted to know whether some human bones were hidden amongst the volumes of broken animal bones.

 Funding